 Even in this digital world we live in, it still feels good to pick up interesting books.
 There are tons on my bookshelves that I enjoy dipping back into.
-Here are some of my personal favourite books and why I recommend them.
+Here are some of my personal favourites and why I recommend them.

 Starting with straight forward practical solutions.
 The first books on this list offer concepts and strategies for starting, building and developing an idea, project or business.
 Further down the list we move into the realm of personal and spiritual development and include a few books that offer alternative ways of thinking or viewing the world.

-You can click on the book images to follow my affiliate link to Amazon
+Click on the book images to follow my affiliate link to Amazon.

 Start With Why : Simon Sinek